Harmelodic/coding-guidelines/README.md

 Applications should be named after their purpose, as a role, in the singular - using kebab-case.

 As aforementioned in the [general guidelines for naming things](#naming-things), fun/fancy/cute names are very tempting for applications.
-However, this will result in poor discoverability for your application within your organisation's SCM and tooling, and will obscure the purpose of the application from fellow developers and consumers.
+However, this will result in poor discoverability for the application within the organisation's SCM and tooling, and will obscure the purpose of the application from fellow developers and consumers.
-Even with a "cute" product name, name your applications with simple, functional, accurate names.
+Even with a "cute" product name, name the applications with simple, functional, accurate names.

 Example: Building a Product / System for viewing media on consumer devices (laptops, mobiles) with optional, paid-for, streaming functionality.